What is An Algorithm? Definition, Types, Characteristics

 Next Steps

-In this tutorial, you learned what an algorithm is and what its characteristics are.
-After that, you took a look at why you need algorithms, how to write them, and how important they are.
-After you learned about the approaches and factors of an algorithm, you learned about complexity and types of algorithms.
+In this "What is an algorithm" tutorial, you learned what an algorithm is, its characteristics, properties, and advantages and disadvantages.
+After that, you examine why you need algorithms, how to write them, and how important they are.
+After you learned about the approaches and factors of an algorithm, you learned about the complexity and types of algorithms.

 About the Author